burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

-For the C/C++ preprocessor, any undefined identifiers that appear after the conditional directives `#if` and `#elif` is replaced with the number 0.
+For the C/C++ preprocessor, any undefined identifiers that appear after the conditional directives `#if` and `#elif` are replaced with the number 0.

 ## Include Search Order